jaspector

 Monday - Thursday, 7:30 a.m. - 5:30 p.m., and Friday, 7:30 a.m. - 11:30 a.m.

-Typical inspection sequence: Plan review, permit issuance, staged inspections by permit type, and final approval or certificate of occupancy.
+Typical sequence: Plan review, permit issuance, staged inspections by permit type, and final approval or certificate of occupancy.
 The city posts project-specific inspection guidance for foundation repair, residential inspections, gas testing, and builder forms.

-Do I need a building permit in Pilot Point (Cooke County portion only), TX?
+01 Do I need a building permit in Pilot Point (Cooke County portion only), TX?

 A building permit is required for any alteration or construction work.
 The city also publishes project-specific pages for accessory buildings, fences, retaining walls, temporary storage units, natural gas testing, right-of-way work, generator permits, and more.

-How much does a building permit cost in Pilot Point (Cooke County portion only), TX?
+02 How much does a building permit cost in Pilot Point (Cooke County portion only), TX?

+Building permit fees in Pilot Point (Cooke County portion only), TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Accessory structures under 200 square feet are exempt from permit fees.
 Alarm System Registration at $20 annually..
 Fees are calculated as: Mixed.
 Pilot Point imposes separate impact fees for roadway, water, and wastewater on new development.
 Uses project-specific permit and annual permit fee lines..
 Plan check fee: Plan review is part of the Development Services process, but a standalone plan review fee was not extracted from the reviewed pages..

-How do I apply for a building permit in Pilot Point (Cooke County portion only), TX?
+03 How do I apply for a building permit in Pilot Point (Cooke County portion only), TX?

-1. Verify the parcel is inside the City of Pilot Point and specifically within the Cooke County portion if that county matters to the transaction.
+To apply for a building permit in Pilot Point (Cooke County portion only), TX, follow these steps: 1.
+Verify the parcel is inside the City of Pilot Point and specifically within the Cooke County portion if that county matters to the transaction.
 2. Register contractors in MGO Connect before attempting to pull permits.
 3. Submit permit applications and plans electronically through MGO Connect.
 Permit documents may also be accepted in person at the Development Services Annex, 124 E Main Street.
 4. For new residential work, follow the New Residential Plan Submittal Requirements packet and upload site plans, elevations, floor plans, framing, foundation, energy documents, and related materials.
 5. City staff performs plan review.
 Plan reviews are performed in-house within 10 business days of application acceptance for residential and commercial permits.
 6. Schedule inspections through MGO Connect or by email.
 Requests received by 3:30 p.m. are inspected the next business day; later requests move to two business days later.
 7. Complete inspections and obtain final approval and certificate of occupancy where applicable.

-How long does it take to get a building permit in Pilot Point (Cooke County portion only), TX?
+04 How long does it take to get a building permit in Pilot Point (Cooke County portion only), TX?

-What work is exempt from building permits in Pilot Point (Cooke County portion only), TX?
+05 What work is exempt from building permits in Pilot Point (Cooke County portion only), TX?

-How do I schedule a building inspection in Pilot Point (Cooke County portion only), TX?
+06 How do I schedule a building inspection in Pilot Point (Cooke County portion only), TX?

-Inspections can be scheduled via: MGO Connect, permits@pilotpointtx.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Pilot Point (Cooke County portion only), TX via: MGO Connect, permits@pilotpointtx.gov.
 Requests received by 3:30 p.m. are scheduled for the next business day; later requests are conducted two business days later..

-Other cities in Cooke County
+Other jurisdictions in Cooke County.

-View all Cooke County jurisdictions →
+All Cooke County jurisdictions →